lastefoto-ee/lastefoto-ee.github.io/content/en/post/black-and-white-newborn-photography/index.md

 {{< figure src="./newborn-photo-shoot-black-and-white-picture-4.jpg" title="Macro shots taken at the newborn photo shoot" >}}

 4. Experiment with poses: There are many different poses that can be used in newborn photography, from traditional posed shots to more candid, lifestyle-type images.
-Experiment with different poses to find what works best for your newborn and creates the most striking black and white images.
+Experiment with different poses to find what works best for newborn and creates the most striking black and white images.

 {{< figure src="./newborn-photo-shoot-black-and-white-picture-5.jpg" title="Newborn photo shoot in the studio" >}}